TEAM INFORMATION & RESOUCES

 Be sure to check out the Team Management Resources webpage for information to help with team organization and recruitment, outreach, budget, and more!

 The Awards Webpage is another excellent resource that will help teams prepare to talk to judges at the Buckeye Regional.
-It includes practice interview questions, best practices for awards, and information to help teams submitting for the Dean’s List Award and the FIRST® Impact Award.
+It includes practice interview questions, best practices for awards, and information to help teams submit for the Dean’s List Award and the FIRST® Impact Award.

 At some point before your first event, your team will need to select your Drive Team.
 Check out the Guide to Selecting Drivers and the Improving Driver Performance guides if you need assistance in either area.

-If your team needs help with specific mechanism ideas, manufacturing, and more take a look at the super comprehensive NASA Robotics Alliance Project (RAP) Robotics Design Guide.
+If your team needs help with specific mechanism ideas, manufacturing, and more, take a look at the super comprehensive NASA Robotics Alliance Project (RAP) Robotics Design Guide.

 Places of Interest